Sydney

 Not Ideal For

-Deep Dive Final Assessment: Trusted Name, Tiny Offering
+Deep Dive Final Assessment: Growing Fast, Still Limited

 Read full analysis

-If you are an Australian resident who wants to buy Bitcoin, Ethereum, or Solana from a name you trust, Pepperstone Crypto delivers.
-The 0.1% fee is competitive, the interface is clean, the funds are ringfenced, and the Pepperstone Group brand carries weight built over 15 years of regulated financial services.
-The Convert tool makes buying crypto about as simple as it gets.
+If you are an Australian resident who wants to buy crypto from a name you trust, Pepperstone Crypto delivers.
+The fee structure is excellent (especially at 0% through June), the interface is clean, the funds are ringfenced, and the Pepperstone Group brand carries weight built over 15 years of regulated financial services.
+The expanded coin list means you can trade XRP, LINK, UNI, and other established altcoins alongside the core BTC/ETH positions.

-For almost any other use case, the platform falls short.
-Five coins rules out anyone interested in the wider crypto market.
-Australia-only availability limits the addressable audience.
-No charting, no API, no staking, no DeFi, and no leverage means active traders and crypto-native users will find it incomplete.
+The remaining limitations are real but narrowing.
+Australia-only availability still limits the audience.
+No charting, API, staking, or DeFi features mean active traders and crypto-native users will find the platform incomplete.
+And while 14+ coins is a big improvement, it still falls short of the 200+ assets available on Binance or Kraken.
 The counterparty model, while not inherently bad, means you are always trading against the house rather than against other market participants.

 Want to try Pepperstone Crypto?